Suboxone Addiction Treatment

-Benzodiazepines such as Xanax, Valium and Klonopin, are prescribed by doctors to relieve anxiety and insomnia.
-These are central nervous system (CNS) depressant drugs that work to slow down heart rate and lower blood pressure, while also slowing down one’s breathing.
+Benzodiazepines: These include drugs such as Xanax, Valium, and Klonopin.
+Benzodiazepines are central nervous system (CNS) depressants, meaning they decelerate one’s heart rate, lower blood pressure, and slow breathing as well as other respiratory functions.
 The buprenorphine in Suboxone is also a depressant drug, and mixing it with benzodiazepines only intensifies the depressant effects.
 This combination of drugs can lead to a severe lack of coordination, unconsciousness, respiratory failure, overdose, coma, and death.

-If Suboxone is mixed with cocaine, two dangerous effects for the user come to light.
-Cocaine is a stimulant (an upper) and reduces the level of buprenorphine within the Suboxone user, quickly leading to emergence of opioid withdrawal symptoms.
-Such combination increases the risk of a cocaine overdose.
-Suboxone is a depressant and it reduces the felt effects of cocaine, signaling to the users that they can handle even larger amount of cocaine, and most commonly they can’t.
+Cocaine: If Suboxone is mixed with cocaine, two dangerous effects for the user come to light.
+Cocaine is a stimulant drug and reduces the level of buprenorphine within the Suboxone user, which can cause an early onset of withdrawal symptoms.
+Such combination also increases the risk of a cocaine overdose.
+Suboxone is a depressant, which reduces the effects of cocaine, leading the user to falsely believe they can handle larger amounts of the stimulant.

-Alcohol is classified as a depressant, affecting the central nervous system.
-Being a legal substance that can be easily reached, it may be the biggest danger for an ignorant Suboxone user.
+Alcohol: This is also a depressant drug that affects the central nervous system.
+Being a legal substance that is easily obtainable, it presents many dangers to Suboxone users.
 Combining alcohol with Suboxone can have the same dangerous (often fatal) effects as taking benzodiazepines with Suboxone, manifesting risks such as unconsciousness and respiratory failure.

 Suboxone is often named a “blockbuster” drug reducing signs and symptoms of opiate addiction and withdrawal.
 But Suboxone abuse, opens up a dark side, making Suboxone addiction a serious problem.
 In terms of Suboxone treatment and rehab, detox is usually the first stage in any Suboxone addiction treatment program.
 Such Suboxone addiction treatment needs to be combined with appropriate therapy, and a specific aftercare support should follow.